| At the start of the day on October 3rd there were three food trucks parked in front of

 would not fit into this picture.
 The left and right sides have ten stalls each.

-THE GENERAL CROSBIE E. SAINT EQUESTRIAN CENTER: AN INDOOR RIDING FACILITY OVER 40 YEARS IN THE MAKING
+THE GENERAL CROSBIE E. SAINT EQUESTRIAN CENTER: AN INDOOR RIDING FACILITY OVER 40 YEARS IN THE MAKING The United States Military Academy has competed in IHSA competitions since

 at least the start of the 1970's if not during the first three years the